McIntyre-R/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-    -- A closure is the concept of a function being nested within a an object or function and
+    -- A closure is the concept of a function being nested within a an object or function and reach to variables outside of its window

 4. Describe the four rules of the 'this' keyword.